 - Modem-Router Combo: No

-If you plan to get a top-notch modem for Xfinity Gigabit that cut out the rentals, the Arris Surfboard SB8200 is one of the most appropriate options to invest in.
-Compared to the SB6190 or other Arris modems that work with Xfinity, the SB8200 boasts better networking standards and higher throughput, especially if you are a loyal Xfinity Gigabit internet user.
+If you plan to get a top-notch modem replacement for Xfinity Gigabit (1000 Mbps) that cut out the rentals, the Arris Surfboard SB8200 is one of the most appropriate options to invest in.
+Compared to the SB6190 or other Arris modems that work with Xfinity, the SB8200 boasts better networking standards and higher throughput.

 Why is it suited for Comcast Xfinity?